Cray-HPE/docs-csm/install/prepare_site_init.md

         > ldapSearchBase: dc=dcldap,dc=dit
         > ```

-1. If you need to resolve outside hostnames, you will need to configure forwarding in the cray-dns-unbound service.
-For example, if you are using a hostname and not an IP for the upstream LDAP server in step 4 above, you will need to be able to resolve that hostname.

-    Set the `forwardZones` for the `cray-dns-unbound` service:

-    ```bash
-    linux# yq write -s - -i /mnt/pitdata/prep/site-init/customizations.yaml <<EOF
-    - command: update
-      path: spec.kubernetes.services.cray-dns-unbound
-      value:
+1. If there is no requirement to resolve external hostnames or no upstream DNS server then remove the DNS forwarding configuration from the `cray-dns-unbound` service.

+    Default configuration:

+    ```
+    cray-dns-unbound:
+      domain_name: '{{ network.dns.external }}'
       forwardZones:
         - name: "."
           forwardIps:
             - "{{ network.netstaticips.system_to_site_lookups }}"
-    EOF
     ```

-    On success, review the `cray-dns-unbound` values.
+    Remove the `forwardZones` configuration for the `cray-dns-unbound` service:

     ```bash
+    linux# yq delete -i /mnt/pitdata/prep/site-init/customizations.yaml spec.kubernetes.services.cray-dns-unbound.forwardZones
+    ```

+    Review the `cray-dns-unbound` values.

+    ```bash
     linux# yq read /mnt/pitdata/prep/site-init/customizations.yaml spec.kubernetes.services.cray-dns-unbound
     ```

-    Expected output looks similar to:
+    Expected output is:

     ```
-    forwardZones:
-    - name: "."
-      forwardIps:
-      - "{{ network.netstaticips.system_to_site_lookups }}"
+	domain_name: '{{ network.dns.external }}'
     ```
+Do not remove the `domain_name` entry.

 1. Review `customizations.yaml` in the `site-init` directory and replace remaining `~FIXME~` values with appropriate settings.